 Plyometrics are usually used for more explosive exercises like sprints.
 But they can also improve running stamina and endurance, reducing energy consumption while increasing power.
 Good plyometric exercises to try include:

 • Bounding.
 This exercise is like an exaggerated run and is great practice for improving running efficiency.
-With each step, you’ll be pushing off hard to leap our ‘bound’ forward as fast and as far as you can.
+With each step, you’ll push off hard to ‘bound’ forward as fast and as far as you can.

 • Jump squats.
 Go into a regular squat and jump up as high as possible.
 Jump squats will work your glutes, hamstrings, quads, and even your calves - all essential running muscles.